Office Phone Systems for Small Businesses

-The most popular phone system for our customers is Hosted VoIP and for good reason.
+The most popular small business phone system for our customers is Hosted VoIP and for good reason.
 In the ’90s & 2000’s, it wasn’t always the preferred option, mainly because of the UK’s poor broadband speeds.
 However, since the big investment by government & ISPs in superfast broadband & the lower prices of guaranteed connectivity like leased lines, it’s a great choice for many businesses.

 Hosted VoIP means all the equipment, hardware & software (except the headsets you use usually) are hosted by the VoIP provider.
 They manage the entire telephone network & routes the calls.
 You may also hear it referred to as managed VoIP & the key reason it’s so popular is the savings you can make.

-Unlike traditional business phone systems, there is no setup or installation cost with a managed VoIP solution.
+Unlike traditional small business phone systems, there is no setup or installation cost with a managed VoIP solution.
 You will also save money on the calls themselves & pay a monthly “all in one” fee which can be as little as a few pounds per month per user.
 Some of the other reasons more businesses use hosted VoIP solutions are: